THE HISTORY OF ROOSTER DAYS

 So why is “Rooster” in the festival title?
 You must go back to the spring of 1931, when there was a thriving poultry industry on the farms and acreage surrounding Broken Arrow.
 Secretary-Manager of the chamber at that time, for the salary of $35.00 a month was Leo S. Wortman, who also was vocational agriculture instructor at the high school.
 He came up with the idea of establishing a special day for farmers to bring to market their excess roosters.
 The roosters, you see, were messing up plans to establish an infertile egg market here.

 It was natural that Broken Arrow should take the lead in such a serious campaign to improve the farmers’ market for eggs.
 This community had been among the first to establish vocational agriculture in the high school curriculum in the 1920’s.
-There were two fine regionally known hatcheries located here, and there were two produce houses, which bought cream, eggs and live poultry.
+There was two fine regionally known hatcheries located here, and there were two production houses, which bought cream, eggs, and live poultry.

 On that first Rooster Day, about 5,000 pounds of roosters, more than two tons, were sold here.
 There were prizes for the best rooster, the biggest, noisiest, etc. A highlight of the day was a sound system, something almost unheard of then, which played music noisily all day.
 People gathered to visit and to enjoy each other’s company.